Double Declining Depreciation Method

-- How to Calculate the Double Declining Balance Depreciation
+- How to Calculate the Double Declining Balance Depreciation?

-- Advantages and Disadvantages of Double Declining Depreciation Method
+- Advantages of Double Declining Depreciation Method

 This method is also known as the 200% declining balance method of depreciation.
 Here, double means 200% of the straight-line depreciation rate.

-How to Calculate the Double Declining Balance Depreciation
+How to Calculate the Double Declining Balance Depreciation?

 Repeat until the asset depreciates completely.

-Advantages and Disadvantages of Double Declining Depreciation Method
+Advantages of Double Declining Depreciation Method

 Reduces Tax Obligation

-In the initial years, the depreciation charge is higher than in the later years. so, by adopting this method, the business can save tax by lowering its tax liability
+In the initial years, the depreciation charge is higher than in the later years. so, by adopting this method, the business can save tax by lowering its tax liability.

 Matched Maintenance Cost

+Since depreciation is a non-cash expense, a company can invest this amount.
 A business generates interest when it invests the depreciation outside the business.
 Consequently, this helps to generate more funds to replace the asset.

-The Minimum Loss at the Disposal
+Minimum Loss at Disposal

-The business will have a minimum loss when the asset disposes of due to the innovation as a large part has already been changed into profit and loss account through depreciation.
+The business will have a minimum loss when the asset disposes of due to the innovation as a large part has already been changed into the profit and loss account through depreciation.